chronicleworks/chronicle/docs/recording_provenance.md

 For this section we will use our simplified [domain model for recording the provenance of medical guidance](domain_modelling).
-We have a number of people who may be any combination of authors, editors or researchers collaborating to produce documents from evidence produced by a search process.
+We have a number of people who may be any combination of authors, editors, or researchers collaborating to produce documents from evidence produced by a search process.
 An external CMS is being used that has identifiers for documents and users.

-### The `external_id` parameter
+### The `externalId` parameter

-The definition mutations for prov terms -  Entity, Activity and Agent - are all supplied with a `external_id` parameter.
+The definition mutations for prov terms -  Entity, Activity and Agent - are all supplied with a `externalId` parameter.
 This should be something meaningful to the domain you are recording provenance for - a unique identifier from an external system or a natural key.
 This will form part of the identity of the term.

 ### A note on identities

-Chronicle identities will contain an encoded form of the external_id parameter, but should be treated as opaque.
+Chronicle identities will contain an encoded form of the externalId parameter, but should be treated as opaque.
 Under no circumstances should you attempt to synthesize an identity from Chronicle in client code as the scheme may be subject to change.